Veterinarian-Client-Patient Relationship (VCPR) FAQ

 Q: How is a VCPR established and maintained?

-A valid VCPR cannot be established online, via email, or over the phone.
+In most cases, a valid VCPR cannot be established online, via email, or over the phone.
 However, once a VCPR is established, it may be able to be maintained between medically necessary examinations via telephone or other types of consultations; but it's up to your veterinarian’s discretion to determine if this is appropriate and in the best interests of your animals’ health.

 Q: Why is a VCPR so important?